sk1621/AI_chatbot/Readme.md

 * langchain for integration
 * nlp for user inputs tokenization
 * and other packages like pandas, matplotlib and seaborn are used
+* used hugging face and groq api keys